r2devops/self-managed/docs/configuration-domain.md

 # Configuration

-Great, you just finished to setup your server !
+Great, you just finished the installation.

 There are a few further steps to accomplish to get the self-hosted instance working.

 ### Domain name

-To access the frontend, you will have to type an URL inside your browser.
-To performs this, you will need to associate this URL with a Domain Name thanks to DNS Records.

-So you must own a Domain name and be able to configure DNS records to access your instance.
+To access the application, you must own a Domain name and be able to configure DNS records to access your instance.

 *If you have already one, you can skip this step an go to the [dns](#dns) section.*

-Otherwise, your company should have at least one Domain Name if you have an online website.
-If you don't know where to find access to modify it, you should ask your administrator.
+If you don't know where to find the access to modify it, you should ask your administrator.

 Once you have the information, you can move to the next step 😀

 ??? example "Performs test with a free domain name"
     If you want to test the self-hosted behavior, without modifying the internal DNS of your company, you could use a free domain name from [Freenom](https://www.freenom.com/en/index.html?lang=en) or [No-IP](https://www.noip.com/).